kim-brown-1/lucky-sevens/README.md

 # lucky-sevens
 Python implementation of gambling on a 7's machine (text-based).

-Inspired by my company's recent Las Vegas offsite, I tried my hand at the infamous 7's machine.
-Patience is key - you have about a 1.6% chance of winning the jackpot on each roll.
+Inspired by my company's recent Vegas offsite, and reading *Machine Gambling in Las Vegas* by Natasha Schull, I tried my hand at the infamous 7's machine.
+Patience is key - you have about a 3.6% chance of winning the jackpot on each roll.
-Have fun, and gamble responsibly!
+Have fun, and gamble your fake money responsibly!
 P.S: If someone asks for your credit card info, it isn't this program.